 This post is cross-published and updated at: Questions To Ask An Interior Designer – Behind the Scenes Series, Part II.
-To learn more about the Behind the Scenes of running a successful interior design business, check out The Business of Interior Design.
+To learn more about the Behind the Scenes of running a successful interior design business, check out Designed for the Creative Mind.

 Last week, I posted my suggestions about How Do You Pick An Interior Designer?
 (CLICK HERE) but did not really go into the detailed questions to ask an interior designer.
 So let’s dig into that just a bit here as we continue our Behind the Scenes Series.